iotaledger/bee-rfcs/text/0018-bee-bundle/0018-bee-bundle.md

 The smallest communication unit in the IOTA protocol is the transaction.
 Everything, including payment settlements and/or plain data, is propagated through the IOTA network in transactions.

-A transaction is `2673` trytes and the part available to the user is `2187` trytes.
+A transaction is `8019` trits and the part available to the user is `6561` trits.
 This part holds a signature in case of a payment settlement and plain data otherwise.
 Since it has a limited size, a user often needs more than one transaction to fulfil their operation, for example signatures with security level `2` or `3` don't fit in a single transaction and user-provided data may exceed the allowance so they need to be fragmented across multiple transactions.